Ethics of eating meat: Overview of arguments for and against meat eating

-Rene Descartes, a 17th-century French philosopher, mathematician, and scientist, disagreed with the aforementioned stances.
+René Descartes, a 17th-century French philosopher, mathematician, and scientist, disagreed with the aforementioned stances.
 He argued that animals were not conscious.
 As a result, he asserted that there is nothing ethically wrong with consuming meat or causing animals physical pain.
 Immanuel Kant also argued that there is nothing ethically wrong with meat consumption.
 He claimed that it was personhood that distinguished humans from animals and that, since animals are not actual persons, there was nothing wrong with killing or consuming them.

 Peter Singer, a Princeton University and University of Melbourne professor and pioneer of the animal liberation movement, argues that, because non-human animals feel, they should be treated according to utilitarian ethics.
 In his ethical philosophy of what it is to be a "person", Singer ultimately argues that livestock animals feel enough to deserve better treatment than they receive.
 Singer's work has since been widely built upon by philosophers who agree and who do not.
 His essential philosophies have been largely adopted by animal rights advocates as well as by ethical vegetarians and vegans.

 Many other modern thinkers have questioned the morality not only of the double standard underlying speciesism but also the double standard underlying the fact that people support treatment of cows, pigs, and chickens in ways that they would never allow with pet dogs, cats, or birds.

 Nick Zangwill, a British philosopher and honorary research professor at University College London and Lincoln University, disagrees with Singer's conclusions about the moral necessity of not eating meat.
 In Our Moral Duty to Eat Meat, which was published by Cambridge University Press, Zangwill argues that the existence of domesticated animals depends on the practice of eating them, and that meat eating has historically benefitted many millions of animals and given them good lives.
 Consequently, he claims that eating non-human animal meat is not merely permissible but also good for many millions of animals.
 However, Zangwill clarifies that this argument does not apply to factory farm animals, as they do not have good lives.
 Thus, when he speaks of meat eating being justified, he means only meat from animals that overall have a good life.
 Proponents of meat eating who subscribe to Zangwill's views argue that practices like well-managed free-range rearing and the consumption of hunted animals, particularly from species whose natural predators have been significantly eliminated, could satisfy the demand for mass-produced, ethically sourced meat.